Ultimate Gorilla Photo Itinerary

 Day 12: Golden Monkey Trek / Kigali

 While gorillas are the highlight, even without them Volcanoes National Park would be fascinating.
 Its varied ecosystems harbor elephant, buffalo, giant forest hog, bush pig, bushbuck, duiker and hyena, as well as a habituated group of endemic and highly endangered golden monkeys, which are our focus today.
-On a much less strenuous hike, we look for these agile entertainers that swing through the forest canopy and delight us with their antics.
+We will spend our morning on a quest for these agile entertainers that swing through the forest canopy and delight us with their antics.
 Our Expedition Leader is on hand to offer tips for capturing shots of the active primates in this low-light environment.
 Our environs are also home to 178 different bird species, including 29 endemics found only in the Rwenzori and Virunga mountains.
 This afternoon, we depart for Rwanda’s capital, Kigali.

 Day 13: Kigali / Depart

 This morning we visit the Kigali Memorial Center, a deeply moving tribute to the 800,000 people killed in Rwanda's 1994 genocide.
 Following a farewell lunch, our gorilla safari comes to a close as we transfer to the airport for departing flights.